jingconan/SADIT/README.md

 if you can contribute your own algorithm(s) to the algorithms library of SADIT.
 Feel free to contact me if you have any question.

+### What's New in Version 1.1.1

+ -  **Wrap the Detector Module as Sub-Package [GAD](https://github.com/hbhzwj/GAD) (General Anomaly Detector)**: If you are merely interested in detection rathan than both simulated network traffic data generation and anomaly detection, then you may only need to install [GAD](https://github.com/hbhzwj/GAD).

 ### What's New in Version 1.1

  -   **More Flexible Configuration Script**: You can set